Oreo maker Mondelez hit with $366 million antitrust fine by EU

 The free movement of goods is one of the key pillars of the EU's single market.

-Mondelez brands also include Philadelphia cream cheese and Ritz crackers as well as chocolate brands Cadbury and Cote d'Or.
+Mondelez brands also include Philadelphia cream cheese, Ritz crackers and Tuc salty biscuits as well as chocolate brands Cadbury, Cote d'Or and Milka.

-The commission, the EU's powerful antitrust regulator, said Mondelez "abused its dominant position" in breach of the bloc's rules.

-It said the confectioner engaged in "anticompetitive agreements or concerted practices" between 2012 and 2019 including limiting wholesale customers' ability to resell products and ordering them to apply higher prices for exports compared to domestic sales.

 The EU's probe dates back to January 2021 but the suspicions had led the bloc's investigators to carry out raids in Mondelez offices across Europe in November 2019.